iemejia/streamingcolombia/README.md

 ## advanced users

-You can also play (and capture) individual streams from the individual entries of the playlist using rtmpdump, mplayer or ffplay e.g.
+You can also play (and capture) individual streams from the individual rtmp channels of the playlist using rtmpdump, mplayer or ffplay e.g.

+to play Señal Institucional, look for the URL and then:

 	ffplay rtmp://cdns724ste1021.multistream.net/rtvclive/live-500

-or

-	rtmpdump tmp://cdns724ste1021.multistream.net/rtvclive/live-500
+to capture Señal Institucional:

+	rtmpdump -o senalinstitucional.flv -r rtmp://cdns724ste1021.multistream.net/rtvclive/live-500

 # Legal